sciknoworg/subject-indexing-dataset/README.md

 - [**GND**](./GND): Related resources to the GND including human-readable formatted version of the GND subjects taxonomy.

-- [**technical-records-dataset**](./technical-records-dataset): Open-access annotated technical records with pre-defined train/dev/test splits.
+- [**library-records-dataset**](./library-records-dataset): Open-access annotated library records with pre-defined train/dev/test splits.
 The dataset includes records in German and English, annotated with GND subjects and domain labels.
 It covers five representative record types: `article`, `book`, `conference`, `report`, and `thesis`.

   Both the GND taxonomy and the open-access records have been reorganized and reformatted with human-readable tags for seamless machine learning use.
 Since standardized library taxonomies often rely on complex legacy codes ⏳, we consulted subject specialists to preprocess and simplify the data.
 This allows researchers to focus on developing ML models rather than decoding intricate data formats.